 Then bad luck struck, as he tore a cruciate ligament in his right knee in a pre-restart friendly against Hamburger SV.
 That ruled him out for the rest of the campaign, over the course of which Hoffenheim's fortunes also went into decline.

 The seasons following his return were solid rather than spectacular, but the move to VfB Stuttgart midway through 2011/12 seemed to inject the goalgetter with a fresh lease of life and in 15 Bundesliga outings over the second season-half, Ibisevic nabbed eight goals.
-Now a seasoned international for Bosnia and Herzegovina, and one who speaks fluent German, English and French alongside his native Bosnian for good measure, Vedad Ibisevic is definitively far from your average footballer.
+The seasoned Bosnia and Herzegovina international scored as many goals in the Bundesliga the following season, with only Stefan Kießling (25), Robert Lewandowski (24) and Alexander Meier (16) outgunning the Stuttgart No.9.